 Interviewing an employee who appears to the manager/supervisor (or third-party report) unfit for duty and referring an employee for a medical evaluation when appropriate.

-Recording the reasons/observations that triggered a fitness for duty medical evaluation referral.
+Recording the reasons/observations that triggered a fitness for duty concern medical evaluation referral.

 Utilizing this policy in a fair and consistent manner, respecting the employee's privacy and the confidentiality of medical information.